nhumrich/k8s-deploy/README.md

 Run the command `python /scripts/k8s-deploy.py` to do the deploy.

+You also need to provide a valid kube config with credentials.
+You can either drop that into the container at `/root/.kube/config`, or provide it via the KUBECTL_CONFIG environment variable

 # Variables

 You can use jinja2 for templating.
 For example, if you provide the following string `{{ tag }}` anywhere in your yaml,